-INDICATIONS FOR USE:
+INDICATIONS FOR USE

 The Valence Robotic Navigation System is indicated for use as an aid for precisely locating anatomical structures and for the spatial positioning and orientation of tracked instruments to be used by surgeons for navigating and/or guiding surgical instruments in open or percutaneous spinal procedures in reference to rigid patient anatomy and fiducials that can be identified on a 3D imaging scan.
 The Valence Robotic Navigation System is indicated for assisting the surgeon in placing pedicle screws in vertebrae in the posterior lumbar region (L1-S1).
-The system is designed for lumbar pedicle screw placement with the patient in the prone position and is compatible with the ATEC ® Spinal Fixation System.
+The system is designed for lumbar pedicle screw placement with the patient in the prone position and is compatible with the ATEC Invictus® Spinal Fixation System.

-CONTRAINDICATIONS:

-The system is contraindicated for:
+CONTRAINDICATIONS

-- 1. Use for any medical conditions which may contraindicate the medical procedure itself. - 2.
-Use with any surgical tables other than the Allen Advance, Jackson Table, or equivalent surgical tables. - 3.
-Use with high-frequency (HF) surgical devices in the vicinity of the device.
+The system should not be used for any medical conditions which may contraindicate the medical procedure itself.

+The system should not be used with any surgical tables other than the Allen Advance, Jackson Table, or equivalent surgical tables.

-WARNINGS/CAUTIONS/PRECAUTIONS:
+High-Frequency (HF) surgery devices in the vicinity of the device are contraindicated.

+WARNINGS AND PRECAUTIONS

-- ▲ WARNING: The system may only be used by medical professionals. - ▲ WARNING: Use of this equipment adjacent to or stacked with other equipment should be avoided because it could result in improper operation.
-If such use is necessary, this equipment and the other equipment should be observed to verify that they are operating normally. - ▲ WARNING: The power cord may not be extended by an extension cord since this increases the resistance of the protective earth and may result in electric shock.
+MARNING: The system may only be used by medical professionals.

+MARNING: Use of this equipment adjacent to or stacked with other equipment should be avoided because it could result in improper operation.
+If such use is necessary, this equipment and the other equipment should be observed to verify that they are operating normally.

+MARNING: The power cord may not be extended by an extension cord since this increases the resistance of the protective earth and may result in electric shock.
 For the U.S.A. and other countries with dedicated medical grade power outlets, connection of the system is only allowed to a power outlet that provides a protective earth connection marked as "MEDICAL GRADE" or "HOSPITAL GRADE."